 Tax Deferral on Income Earned in an IRA

 The best part of saving money is taking advantage of compound growth.
 Basically compound growth is earning a return on your earnings throughout the life of the investment.
 The following chart illustrates this well.
 An initial investment in your IRA at age 24 and allowing it to grow to age 65 at 4.8% per year with an initial investment of $5,500 means that the account balance will equal $37,599 at the terminal end.

 Since IRA’s are tax deferred, this means none of the earnings from year to year are taxed.
 If the earnings were taxed and for this illustration I’ll assume 15%, what would be the terminal value?
 Answer: $28,341.

 This is a whopping $9,258 difference between a true tax deferred investment and a taxed investment.
 Basically the taxpayer is earning money on the tax that otherwise would have to be paid.
-So to gain the maximum benefit for an IRA the taxpayer should begin early in life depositing money into their Individual Retirement Account.
+To gain the maximum benefit for an IRA the taxpayer should begin early in life depositing money into their Individual Retirement Account.

 Once you get to retirement age, it is time to withdraw the money.
 Well, there are rules regarding distributions.

 Your traditional IRA’s are subject to the same rules used with employer provided retirement plans.
 To begin, the most important rule is that you MUST begin to take distributions from your IRA no later than April 1 following the calendar year you turn 70 and ½ years old.
 As an example: if your birthday falls in November, you will turn 70 and ½ in May of the following year.
 This means that you must begin to take distributions by April of the next year.
 Basically, if your birthday is in November you can wait until you are 71 years and 4 months old to begin taking distributions.